sodadata/docs/soda/data-contracts-verify.md

 Where you have a Spark session that potentially includes data frames that live in-memory, you can pass a Spark session into the contract verification API to verify a data contract in data frames without persisting and reloading.

-Use `with_warehouse_spark_session` to pass your Spark session into the contract verification, as in the example below.
+Use `with_data_source_spark_session` to pass your Spark session into the contract verification, as in the example below.

 ```python
 spark_session: SparkSession = ...